Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Seahawks stats and trends

-- Seattle has eight wins against the spread in 16 games this season.
+- Seattle has played 16 games, with eight wins against the spread.

-- The Seahawks have been underdogs by 6.5 points or more one time this season and have not covered the spread once.
+- This season, the Seahawks are winless ATS when entering a game as an underdog of 6.5 points or more.

-- Seattle's games this year have gone over the total in six out of 16 opportunities (37.5%).
+- Seattle's games this year have gone over the point total in 37.5% of its opportunities (six times in 16 games with a set point total).

-- Seattle is 6-2 against the spread and 6-2 overall when the team records more than 20.5 points.
+- When Seattle puts up more than 20.5 points, it is 6-2 against the spread and 6-2 overall.

-- In games that Seattle churns out over 322.9 yards, the team is 4-4 against the spread and 4-4 overall.
+- In games that Seattle churns out more than 322.9 yards, the team is 4-4 against the spread and 4-4 overall.

-- This year the Seahawks have 11 turnovers, 14 fewer than the Cardinals have takeaways (25).
+- The Seahawks have 11 giveaways this season, while the Cardinals have 25 takeaways.

 Home and road insights